nasmith/capstone-spring24/_modules/week-03.md

 : Class meeting:  in-class working time.

 T May 28
 : No class meeting.
 Use the time to finalize your report.
 Final report (#10) is due at 11:59 pm.
-For option R, follow the instructions [here](../assets/docs/project-R-481N.pdf) and use the [latex template](../assets/templates/project-R-481N.tgz).
-For option D, follow the instructions in this [latex template](../assets/templates/project-D-481N.tgz).
+For option R, follow the instructions [here](../assets/docs/project-R-481N.pdf) and use the [latex template](../assets/templates/project-R-481N.tgz) and refer to [this rubric](../assets/docs/project-R-rubric.pdf).
+For option D, follow the instructions in this [latex template](../assets/templates/project-D-481N.tgz) and refer to [this rubric](../assets/docs/project-D-rubric.pdf).
 Submit as an Ed post with an externally linked or attached pdf and on Canvas. **deadline**{: .label .label-red }

 Th May 30
 :  Poster session in the Allen Center atrium (during normal class time).